xster/flutter-wiki/Tree-hygiene.md

 3. If the work you are doing is likely to be a non-trivial effort (see above), then discuss your design on the issue.
-You may find it useful to create a Google Doc to solicit feedback.
+You may find it useful to create a Google Doc to solicit feedback (use the template at [flutter.dev/go/template](https://flutter.dev/go/template)).
    You may wish to e-mail the mailing list, or discuss the topic on the contributors Gitter channel.
 The more buy-in you get from the rest of the team (especially the relevant leads), the easier the rest of the process will be.
    You can put the label "proposal" on your issue to indicate that you have a design